-Zoom is best known as a video conferencing tool, but the same reliable, clear video that makes it ideal for video conferencing also makes it ideal for webinars, specifically those that are video-heavy or feature multiple panelists.
-Since Zoom is primarily video-focused, you can count on clear, reliable video broadcasting for your webinars.
+Zoom is best known as a video conferencing tool, but the same reliable, powerful, and intuitive interface used to run meetings also makes it ideal for webinars, especially those that are video-heavy or feature multiple panelists.

-Zoom allows you to feature up to 50 panelists, who can all be easily added from your invited attendees.
+Zoom allows you to feature up to 1,000 panelists and host up to 50,000 attendees.
 Customize your presentation style to match your content with a mix of video, screen sharing, and streaming video of your presenters.
 Zoom allows you to show two views side-by-side, so you can, for example, keep presenter video up while running a demonstration on a shared screen.
 Presenters can also view audience questions in a pop-up window, so you can run highly interactive, panel-style webinars with very little friction.

-To make things even easier, you can automatically register attendees for your Zoom webinar, put registrants into your marketing campaign, and more with these pre-made workflows from Zapier:
+To make things even easier, you can automatically register attendees for your Zoom webinar, put registrants into your marketing campaign, and more by connecting Zoom to Zapier.

 At the end of the day, the success of your webinar is about creativity and how well you engage your audience before, during, and after the webinar.
-So as you're browsing these apps and choosing a tool for your webinar, ask yourself: Which app will best help you and your company to engage your unique audience?
+So as you're browsing these platforms and choosing a tool for your webinar, ask yourself: which webinar app will best help you and your company engage your unique audience?

 Originally published in November 2017 by Emily Irish, this article has also had contributions from Justin Pot.